Ivo-Evans/FAC-application-website/readme.md

 ####Responsivity####

 For responsivity I opted for two different stylesheets, with different rules.
-I think this was quite a good decision: it's true that it makes my code less DRY, but it also makes it cleaner, because I did not have to deal with conflicts between CSS rules.
+I think this was quite a good decision: it's true that it makes my code less DRY, but it also makes it cleaner, because I do not have to deal with conflicts between CSS rules.
 I found I could leave certain rules undefined in one stylesheet or the other, thus giving me more control.

-The mobile stylesheet is significantly plainer.
-The mobile view also features a single, collapsible header, in contrast to the desktop's double, non-collapssible headers.
+The mobile stylesheet is styled less, but to similar effect.
+The mobile view features a single, collapsible header, in contrast to the desktop's double, non-collapssible headers.
 These headers are all separate HTML elements, so there are three headers in the html file.
 Had I known about CSS grid when writing the website, I probably would have tried to use it.

 ####Speed####

 I improved load speed using an analysis from https://gtmetrix.com/ .
 To improve load speed I made sure to serve images which were as small enough as possible while still being consistently high-resolution.
 I opted to serve them at 2x the size at which they were displayed on a desktop, and this helped a lot.

 I also inlined some JavaScript.
-I have two bits of JavaScript in my program, the image slider and the collapsible navbar, visible only on mobiles.
+I have two distinct scripts in my program, for the image slider and the collapsible navbar, visible only on mobiles.
+The collapsible navbar uses simple JavaScript, so I inlined it.

 ###The image slider###